Non-Additive Ion Effects on the Coil-Globule Equilibrium of a Generic Polymer in Aqueous Salt Solutions: Methods

-where $G_{\rm polymer-anion}$ and $G_{\rm polymer-water}$ are the polymer–anion and polymer– water KBIs, respectively.
-An anion preferentially accumulates around the polymer when $\Gamma_{\rm polymer-anion} > 0$, and is depleted from its vicinity when $\Gamma_{\rm polymer- anion} < 0$.
-Note that this preferential binding coefficient is not specific to either the coil or globule state, but instead represents an average over all polymer conformations.
+where $G_{\rm polymer-ion}$ and $G_{\rm polymer-water}$ are the polymer--ion and polymer-- water KBIs, respectively.
+An ion preferentially accumulates around the polymer when $\Gamma_{\rm polymer-ion} > 0$, and is depleted from its vicinity when $\Gamma_{\rm polymer- ion} < 0$.
+Note that the preferential binding coefficient is not computed separately for the coil and globule states, but instead represents an average over all polymer conformations sampled in equilibrium MD simulations.
+Consequently, this quantity provides an overall measure of ion accumulation or depletion around the polymer and cannot be directly related to the coil--globule collapse free energy, which is expected to depend on the difference in preferential binding between the coil and globule ensembles.
+Nevertheless, the trends in the preferential binding coefficients can still be used to identify qualitative correlations between ion accumulation/depletion and the coil--globule equilibrium.
+The Kirkwood--Buff integrals, $G_{\rm ij}$, are defined as

+where $g_{\rm ij}(r)$ is the radial distribution function between components \textit{i} and \textit{j}.
+The Ganguly correction was applied to account for finite- size effects in the RDFs.\cite{Ganguly2013} Subsequently, the extrapolation scheme proposed by Kr{\"u}ger \textit{et al.}\cite{kruger2013} was used to obtain the KBIs from the corrected RDFs.
+This combination of RDF and KBI corrections has been shown to improve KBI convergence.\cite{Milzetti2018} The RDFs used for the KBI calculations were computed between the monomer beads and the atomic sites of the ions.
+For water molecules, the center of mass was used as the reference point.
+The preferential binding coefficients were obtained from the long-distance plateau of the KBIs.
+Details of the polymer--water and polymer--anion RDFs, along with the associated corrections, are provided in Sec.~S4 and Sec.~S5.1 of the Supplementary Information.